Turkey Tail

 • Colour: White to cream; does not bruise easily.

-Surface remains firm and unchanged when touched.
+The surface remains firm and unchanged upon touch.

 Spores